Haywyre: Early life and origins

 Vogt was born in Lafayette, Indiana.
 From an early age, his parents exposed him to a wide variety of music, encompassing many genres and styles.
 Vogt began studying piano at five years of age under the guidance of a traditional classical pianist.
 Vogt moved to Austria with his parents when he was six years old, continuing his study of classical music on piano.
 The classical recitals, competitions and concerts he performed in all influenced the performance-orientated nature of his later work.
 Vogt moved back to the United States in 2006, and later went to study at Augsberg College, where he was exposed to a wider repertoire of jazz and classical music, as well as more electronic artists.

 Vogt first started to gain an online following when he began uploading original tracks and remixes to Newgrounds in 2009.
 These first tracks had an ambient/instrumental hip hop style, with later works including influences from dubstep producers such as Noisia.

 Career

 2009–2010: Lotus and Of Mellows and Revelations

 Vogt released his debut studio album, titled Lotus on February 4, 2009, and his second studio album, Of Mellows and Revalations on July 18, 2010.
 These albums drew influence from experimental electronic and hip hop artists he was introduced to in high school such as Flying Lotus, Mobb Deep and People Under The Stairs.

 2011–2012: Dubsonic and The Voyage

 On February 26, 2011, Vogt released his third studio album, Dubsonic through GruntWorthy Music.

-Vogt's forth studio album, The Voyage, was released on January 12, 2012.
+Vogt's fourth studio album, The Voyage, was released on January 12, 2012.